Super Bowl XLVIII: Game statistics and notes

 The Seattle Seahawks celebrate their Super Bowl XLVIII victory.

-Wilson finished the game 18/25 for 206 yards and two touchdowns.
+Wilson finished the game 18 of 25 for 206 yards and two touchdowns.
 Baldwin was his top receiver with five catches for 66 yards and a score, while Kearse added four catches for 65 and a touchdown.
-In addition to his 87-yard kickoff return touchdown, Harvin was Seattle's leading rusher with 45 yards, even though he only carried the ball twice.
+In addition to his 87-yard kickoff return touchdown, Harvin was the Seahawks leading rusher with 45 yards, even though he only carried the ball twice.
 Chancellor had nine tackles and an interception.
-Manning completed 34/49 passes for 280 yards and a touchdown, with two interceptions.
+Manning completed 34 of 49 passes for 280 yards and a touchdown, with two interceptions.
 His top target was Demaryius Thomas, who caught 13 passes (a Super Bowl record) for 118 yards and a touchdown.
 Welker added eight receptions for 84 yards.
 Linebacker Danny Trevathan had 12 tackles.
-Moreno was Denver's leading rusher, but with just 17 yards.
-Overall, Denver's record setting offense gained only 306 yards, with just 27 yards on the ground.
+Moreno was the Broncos' leading rusher, but with just 17 yards.
+Overall, the Broncos' record-setting offense gained only 306 yards, with just 27 yards on the ground.

 Seahawks' linebacker Malcolm Smith received the Super Bowl Most Valuable Player Award.
 Denver fell to 2–5 in Super Bowls, while five-time league MVP Manning dropped to 11–12 in the playoffs and 1–2 in the Super Bowl.
-Including Denver's loss, none of the eight highest-scoring teams in league history won a Super Bowl in the same season and all four teams who entered the championship with the league's leading passer lost the game.
+Including the Broncos' loss, none of the eight highest-scoring teams in league history won a Super Bowl in the same season and all four teams who entered the championship with the league's leading passer lost the game.
 Manning's 34 completions and Demaryius Thomas' 13 receptions were both Super Bowl records.

-With touchdowns scored on offense, defense and special teams, the Seahawks became the first team since the Ravens in Super Bowl XXXV to do so.
+With touchdowns scored on offense, defense and special teams, the Seahawks became the first team since the Baltimore Ravens in Super Bowl XXXV to do so.
 Teams with an interception return for a touchdown also stayed perfect, improving to 12–0 in Super Bowls.
 As a result of scoring their safety 12 seconds into the game and subsequently never relinquishing the lead for the rest of the game, the Seahawks set a Super Bowl record for holding a lead continuously for the longest time (59:48).
-Denver became only the second team in the past 30 years to score fewer than 10 points during the course of the game.
+The Broncos became only the second team in the past 30 years to score fewer than 10 points during the course of the game.

 This was the first time that any NFL game ended with a 43–8 final score, a phenomenon known as scorigami.
 It is one of three Super Bowls, alongside XXI and XXIV, coincidentally involving the Broncos, where such a phenomenon has occurred.

-Following on from his two national championships at USC, Seahawks coach Pete Carroll became just the third coach to win both an NCAA Division 1-A/FBS national championship and a Super Bowl after Jimmy Johnson (Miami and Dallas) and Barry Switzer (Oklahoma and Dallas).
+Following on from his two national championships at USC, Seahawks head coach Pete Carroll became just the third head coach to win both an NCAA Division 1-A/FBS national championship and a Super Bowl after Jimmy Johnson (Miami and Dallas) and Barry Switzer (Oklahoma and Dallas).